Research Project Descriptions

 The rapid scaling of process technologies has led to greatly improved performance at the cost of increased power consumption, most prominently leakage power.
 The sub-threshold conduction current increases by 3-5X in each technology generation due to scaling of the threshold voltage (VTH) while the gate tunneling current increases by 2.5X for every 1 Å decrease in oxide thickness, resulting in a nearly 30X increase in gate tunneling current per technology generation.
 Such large increases in leakage current have resulted in leakage power estimates of more than 40% of the total power budget for designs in the 90nm generation and beyond.
 New techniques will be developed to combat this leakage power.

-Graduate Students: Spencer S. Kellis (ECE-UT), Nathaniel C. Gaskin (ECE-UT)
+Graduate Students: Nathaniel C. Gaskin (ECE-UT)

 Faculty Advisor: Richard B Brown (ECE-UT)